Why Do People in Product Quit their Jobs?

 I was surprised that the inability to work remotely only accounted for 1% of total results.
 On the outside looking in, many may assume that the ability to work remotely may not be as important to candidates as some may think.

-I, however, would argue this is because the vast majority of product candidates that I talk to are already fully remote, aside from some occasional travel.
+I would argue this is because most product candidates I talk to are already fully remote, aside from some occasional travel.
 Therefore, remote work may be a large factor when choosing a new job but may not be the driving force for leaving a job since it is typically the “standard.”
 This may, however, be specific to my industry, since nearly everyone I talk to is in healthcare technology, where remote work was the norm for product management roles even before the pandemic.

 Why C-suite product professionals leave jobs